Mental Health Policy Platform

 1. Create scholarships and financial incentives for people pursuing mental health careers

-2. Require competitive reimbursement rates for providers
+2. Require fair reimbursement rates for providers in both physical and telehealth settings

 3. Provide alternative pathways to licensure, such as apprenticeship and credentialing programs